Rodley Nature Reserve

 Not only has Rodley been recognised by us and awarded the prestigious title of ‘Dragonfly Hotspot’ but it has also won BBC Countryfile Magazine’s ‘Nature Reserve of the Year Award 2018’ and Open Country’s ‘Good Access Award for 2018’ for making the Reserve so accessible for visitors of all abilities.
 What is even more impressive is that all of this has been achieved by a group of exceptionally hard working volunteers.
 We think you will agree that Rodley truly is a special place and well worth a visit!

-We have had close links with Thursley Nature Reserve for a number of years through the fantastic Yorkshire Dragonfly Group and local volunteers who record dragonflies on site.
-In 2019 we have formalised this partnership and designated Rodley as a ‘Dragonfly Hotspot’ in recognition of the diversity of dragonflies on site, the fantastic habitat created and maintained and also the wonderful education and awareness raising work carried out by the volunteer team.
+The BDS has had close links with Rodley Nature Reserve for a number of years through the fantastic Yorkshire Dragonfly Group and local volunteers who record dragonflies on site.
+In 2019 we formalised this partnership and designated Rodley as a ‘Dragonfly Hotspot’ in recognition of the diversity of dragonflies on site, the fantastic habitat created and maintained and also the wonderful education and awareness raising work carried out by the volunteer team.

 The Reserve relies entirely on voluntary help and welcomes anyone, young or old, to join in with the many aspects of work required in its day-to-day management.